 I have also created and led mindfulness based courses focusing on the importance of kindness and compassion.
-At the Oxford Development Centre I offer specialist mindfulness-based, structural yoga courses for companies and professional work settings and I am in the process of setting up a mindfulness practice group at our service in Witney.
+At the Oxford Development Centre I offer specialist mindfulness-based, structural yoga courses for companies and professional work settings and I co-lead the Compassionate Mindfulness Group at our service in Witney.

 Training and Qualifications